Division of Global Emergency Medicine

 Drs.
 John Foggle and Jennifer Ruskis teaching ATLS to medical providers in Nicaragua in 2012

-The mission of the Division of International Emergency Medicine is to provide high-quality, culturally competent, emergency care, education, research, and leadership in resource- poor settings across the globe.
+The mission of the Division of Global Emergency Medicine is to provide high-quality, culturally competent, emergency care, education, research, and leadership in resource- poor settings across the globe.

 David Bouslough, MD, is director of the division.
 He recently served as chief of emergency medicine and primary care at the LBJ Tropical Medical Center in American Samoa.

 The division provides education on global health issues as an integral part of the Emergency Medicine Residency program, medical school, graduate, and undergraduate curricula.
 An international emergency medicine elective supports our Medicine residents, fellows, and medical students.

 We are proud to offer a two-year academic fellowship in global emergency medicine affiliated with Alpert Medical School and Brown's School of Public Health.
 More information is available at the Global EM Fellowship website.

 Recent peer-reviewed publications in the following areas: